 Working together across the Balkan Peninsula to tackle illegal wildlife poisoning

 |Initiative area||Albania, Bosnia and Herzegovina, Croatia, Greece, North Macedonia and Serbia|

-The Balkan Anti-Poisoning Project is a cross-border initiative bringing together wildlife conservation organisations, governmental agencies and other stakeholder such as; hunting associations, farmers and scientists, in five Balkan countries to tackle illegal wildlife poisoning.
+The Balkan Anti-Poisoning Project (BAPP) is a cross-border initiative bringing together wildlife conservation organisations, governmental agencies, universities and scientific institutes, hunting associations, farmers, and many other relevant stakeholders across six Balkan countries.

 Over the course of the last 50 years this practice has led to severe population declines of all vulture species in the Balkan Peninsula, and has brought the Bearded and Cinereous Vultures to the brink of regional extinction.
 The number of Egyptian Vultures has declined by more than 50 % in the last ten years and continues to decline.
 Even though recovering in several countries after decades of conservation work, the remaining populations of the Griffon Vulture still remain isolated and vulnerable in most countries of the region.
 The main cause for this downward population trend is the illegal practice of wildlife poisoning.